 Sony makes lots of different headphones for just about anybody out there.
 So when wireless headphones have taken over, but there’s still a demand for cheap headphones, what fits the bill?
 The WH-CHXXX series, of course.
 The latest addition to this line is the Sony WH-CH520 — but is it any good?
 Let’s listen in.

-Editor’s note: this article was updated on April 8, 2024, to answer more FAQs and ensure the timeliness of the information within.
+Editor’s note: this article was updated on November 28, 2024, to add more recommendations as alternatives to the Sony WH-CH520.

 If you want a set of affordable wireless headphones and need to hear your surroundings, the Sony WH-CH520 should be on your radar.
 However, this product isn’t for anyone hoping for ANC, frequent flyers, or audiophiles.